AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

 ----------------------

 * In logic, denoted by |forall| (inverted 'A', for "all")
-* "There is no member of the set for which the predicate does not hold"
+* "There is no member of the set for which the property does not hold"

-   - If predicate is False for any element, the whole is False
+   - If property is False for any element, the whole is False

 * Given a set of answers to a quiz, there are no answers that are not 42 (i.e., all are 42)